Zurc/lasaldelavida/episodio5-learning.md

 It is the responsibility of the subject, to publish new data to the clients.
 Observers can not send any data back.
 They also don’t know about possible other subscribers.

+Hot observables are just like the TV station from our example.
+They always broadcast.
+It doesn't matter if there is actually a TV somewhere, that receives the signal.

+Cold observables, on the other hand, are like watching a DVD.
+They start when you want, typically from the beginning.
+Cold observables do not produce any output unless there is somebody subscribed to them.
+They start pushing values to the stream when the subscribe method is called.

 [ng-boostrap github io page, samples, code...](https://ng-bootstrap.github.io/)